pandastrike/coreos-reflector/README.md

 And your edits are deployed to the cluster...
 No need to re-create your container or involve third party services.
 So easy!

 Now, there is a tradeoff to this ease.
-Eventually you'll need recreate your Docker container to avoid version drift and keep the spin-up time short.
+Eventually you'll need recreate your Docker container to avoid version drift in your dependencies and to keep the spin-up time short.
 So, do that at major milestones, but for most of your work, CoreOS gives you the ability to ***iterate in the cluster*** as conveniently as if it were running on your local machine.

 ### Try this out!
 - Make an edit to the Node server